 Click the Add user button, then select Users and groups in the Add Assignment dialog.

 In the Users and groups dialog select Britta Simon in the Users list, then click the Select button at the bottom of the screen.

 If you are expecting any role value in the SAML assertion then in the Select Role dialog select the appropriate role for the user from the list, then click the Select button at the bottom of the screen.

 In the Add Assignment dialog click the Assign button.

 To enable Azure AD users to log in to SuccessFactors, they must be provisioned into SuccessFactors.
 In the case of SuccessFactors, provisioning is a manual task.

 To get users created in SuccessFactors, you need to contact the SuccessFactors support team.

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the SuccessFactors tile in the Access Panel, you should get automatically signed-on to your SuccessFactors application.
+When you click the SuccessFactors tile in the Access Panel, you should be automatically signed in to the SuccessFactors for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.